 The olivine and orthopyroxene compositions of Dhofar 500 are similar to those of the winonaiteIAB iron complex meteorites, while the olivine also shows similarities to the ureilites (Lorenz et al., 2003).
 However, pyroxene has a chemical composition that differs from other achondrites; i.e., it is more magnesian and higher in TiO2 than that of the acapulcoite/lodranite clan, ureilites, and brachinites.
 In addition, the Fe/Mn ratio in pyroxene is close to that of ordinary chondrites, but differs from that of the acapulcoite/lodranite clan and ureilites.
 Although Dhofar 500 has a high Cr content in troilite similar to that of ureilites, possibly a result of reduction processes, its higher plagioclase content and more limited silicate compositional range distinguish it from ureilites.

-Oxygen isotope studies have determined that Dhofar 500 does not plot among any of the known meteorite groups; however, it does plot near the trend lines of both the silicate component of the winonaiteIAB iron complex meteorites and the ureilites.
+Oxygen isotope studies have determined that Dhofar 500 does not plot among any of the known meteorite groups; however, it does plot along an extension of the trend line of the silicate component of the winonaiteIAB iron complex meteorites (see diagram below), and also near the trend line of the ureilites.
 Notably, Dhofar 500 has olivine and troilite compositions that are similar to those of polymict ureilites, but without a carbon-rich matrix.